Mexico Work Permit

 If you want to work for a Mexican company, you and your company will have to apply with the Mexican authorities for a work permit and subsequently for a long-term residence visa.

 You need to have a job offer or work contract from a company registered in Mexico to apply for a work permit.
 The employer has to make an application for the work permit at the INM office.
 Upon acceptance of the application, the INM will issue a decision in 30 to 45 days.

-You will have 90 days to 6 months (depending on a case) to collect your visa with work permit in the Mexican consulate of your home country.
+You will have 90 days to 6 months (depending on the case) to collect your visa with a work permit in the Mexican consulate of your home country.
 You may stay in Mexico on a tourist visa until this time.
-Then you have to leave Mexico and apply for the work permit at the Mexican consulate of your home country.
+Then you have to leave Mexico and apply for a work permit at the Mexican consulate of your home country.